NGLI: Frequently Asked Questions

 Be self-aware and able to self-reflect

-Q: Can you say more about what participants gain by being involved in NGLI?
+Q: Can you say more about what pastors receive and experience through NGLI?

 A: NGLI consists of: